wuletawwonte/math-magicians/README.md

-# Getting Started with Create React App
+# Math Magicians

+Math Magicians is a react web app that has a feature of simple calculator and also generates a random math related quotes.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts